Egg white protein nutrition fitness guide

 How Much Protein Is in One Egg White?

-One large egg white contains about 3.6 grams of protein.
+One large egg white has about 3.6 grams of protein.
 The whole egg has 6 grams of protein.
-So the white gives you 60% of the total protein and the yolk gives the remaining 40%.
+So the white gives you 60% of the total protein.
+The yolk gives the remaining 40%.

 Here is the breakdown per egg size: